huxh-labs/PlantGFM/README.md

 In this repository, you will find the following:

-- Comprehensive guidelines for both pre-training and fine-tuning the models, including preprocessing steps, model selection advice, and handling special cases in your data.
+- Comprehensive guidelines for both pre-training and fine-tuning the models, including preprocessing steps and handling special cases in your data.
 - Resources and example scripts to assist you in preparing your data and running the models for various tasks.